-Although their temperament is usually mild in regard to other fish porcupine puffers are carnivores.
+Although their temperament is usually mild in regards to other fish, porcupine puffers are carnivores.
 Snails, crabs and hermit crabs, clams, barnacles, and shrimp of all kinds are all part of their natural diet.

 Never forget their predatory nature because some saltwater aquarium inhabitants might be seen as food rather than tank mates.
 Even that fancy cleaner shrimp may look like a snack to your pufferfish.
 Mobile invertebrates are almost all on his menu of favorite foods.
 Corals, however, are a very individualized matter.
 Some individuals will eat or bite some or all types of coral while others will leave coral alone.
 Soft fleshy polyps of any sort are particularly tempting, even if not edible, and most balloonfish will take a little taste.